 This article lists free compressor VST plugins.
 For more categories, return to Free VST Plugins.

 A dynamic range compressor is an essential mixing tool and a core part of every digital audio workstation.
 Owning a high-quality compressor plugin is equally important as having a decent understanding of how compressors work.
-Whereas achieving the latter will take some practice, we are here to help with the first part of that sentence.
+Whereas achieving the latter will take some practice, we can help with the first part of that sentence.

 Below is our list of the best compressor VST plugins that you can download for free.
-We included several different types of compressor plugins that are suitable for handling various tasks – from vocal compression and drum saturation to audio mastering.
+We included several different types of compressor plugins suitable for handling various tasks – from vocal compression and drum saturation to audio mastering.

 These are the best freeware compressor VST Plugins: